-olling is by far the most interesting and fun aspect of training Brazilian Jiu Jitsu.
-It is arguably the most anticipated part of class and it is were newly acquired knowledge gets “battle tested”.
+Rolling is by far the most interesting and fun aspect of training Brazilian Jiu Jitsu.
+It is arguably the most anticipated part of the class and it is newly acquired knowledge gets “battle tested”.
 And that there is the actual intention of going for a roll – learning something.
 Not learning the way you do when you drill technique, but learning how different people react to the moves that you’re looking to develop.

-Although it may seem as a chaotic scramble to the untrained eye, a BJJ roll is a highly technical affair.
+Although it may seem like a chaotic scramble to the untrained eye, a BJJ roll is a highly technical affair.
 Contrary to the initial appearance, the goal is bringing order to chaos and exerting maximal control over an opponent.
 There’s a method behind all the apparent madness of a roll and it’s quite simple – to improve your Jiu Jitsu.

 Roll to learn

 A roll can be approached in a variety of ways, all stemming from the initial goal of the practitioner.
 There’s the white belts’ favorite way of going all out, berserker-style and exhausting yourself after every roll.
 You may utilize the competitor approach and go for specialized moves that make up your competitive gameplan.
 The older grappler would most likely employ a defensive approach and focus on counterattacking strategies.
 Finally, the brown/black belt who’s in an experimental phase would look for a partner willing to flow roll in order to polish out fine details.

 No matter which approach you take, keep in mind is that you’re in class to learn, not fight.
 First and foremost, rolling is a teaching tool aiming to develop as close to a real scenario to a match, as possible.
 During a roll, you get to experience all the different way in which a technique or a move can fail.
 Yes, it’s all about how a move can fail, before you can ever think about it succeeding.